 02 of 06

 Learn about the most common dental issues that affect dogs in this article about puppy dental disease.
-You'll learn how to recognize tooth problems, what you can do at home to help prevent canine dental disease, and how veterinary dentists take care of your pet's teeth.
-There are even special "dental diets" as well as treats and chew toys that can take the bite out of home dental care.
-And if your puppy has a problem with misaligned teeth, you can learn in this article about the possibility of canine orthodontists.
+You'll learn how to recognize tooth problems, what you can do at home to help prevent canine dental disease, and how veterinarians and veterinary dentists take care of your pet's teeth.
+There are even special "dental diets" as well as treats, chew toys, water additives, and other products that can take the bite out of home dental care.
+And if your puppy has a problem with misaligned teeth, you can learn in this article about the possibility of canine orthodontics.

 03 of 06

 Even though puppies will lose their baby teeth and get a new adult set before they're a year old, it's important to teach them to accept tooth brushing as early as possible.
-After all, it's easier to persuade 10-pound Junior-Pup than to wrestle with that 80-pound adult to open wide and say "ah."
+After all, it's easier to persuade 10-pound Junior-Pup to open wide and say "ah" than to wrestle with an inexperienced 80-pound adult.
 This article not only explains why it's a good idea to brush your puppy's teeth but also offers easy to use step-by-step instructions.
-By the time you follow the tooth brushing tips in this article, your puppy will learn to look forward to getting his teeth brushed after every meal--or at least a couple of times a week.
+By following the tooth brushing tips in this article, your puppy will learn to look forward to getting his teeth brushed every day.
 And that will impact your pocketbook in a positive way when you won't have to see the veterinary dentist nearly as often.

 04 of 06

-Puppies chew more than adult dogs, even though adults continue the habit throughout their lives.
-Puppies chewing habits directly relates to their teeth.
-It just feels good, especially when the new baby dog has milk teeth coming in during teething, or falling out when adult teeth arrive.
-This article addresses all the reasons why puppies chew, and how to best manage the habit with health and legal alternatives.
-That helps keep you sane and reduces the potential damage of your pet's gnawing habit.Continue to 5 of 6 below.
+Puppies chew more than adult dogs, even though many adults continue the habit throughout their lives.
+Puppy chewing habits directly relate to their teeth.
+It just feels good, especially when the dog has new teeth coming in.
+This article addresses all the reasons why puppies chew, and how to best manage the habit with in a healthy and humane way that helps keep you sane and reduces the potential damage of your pet's gnawing habit.Continue to 5 of 6 below.

 05 of 06

 Puppies use their teeth and mouths in many ways.
-Since they don't have hands, the teeth come in handy for grasping and carrying objects, as well as for playing with toys.
-Needle sharp milk teeth hurt when puppies bite, even if they don't mean to injure you.
+Since they don't have hands, the teeth come in handy for grasping and carrying objects, as well as for playing.
+But needle sharp milk teeth hurt when puppies bite, even if they don't mean to injure you.
 This article explains why puppies bite, and how to teach your puppy bite limits while offering them proper opportunities to express this normal behavior.

 06 of 06

-A legal chew toy for puppies helps enormously during puppy teething.
+Good chew toys help enormously during puppy teething.
 This roundup of puppy toys includes some designed specifically with the teething puppy in mind, but many also work for older pups for play and chewing delight.